bineet-coderep/StatJitteryScheduler/README.md

 ```

-One should see the similar plot in `/my/location/StatJitteryScheduler/output/`:
+One should see a similar plot in `/my/location/StatJitteryScheduler/output/`:

 ![op](op.png)